qball1809/App-Store/UAS.md

 ## About the UAS
 The Unsupported Appstore (UAS) is a plugin running under the WebTools bundle, and is meant to ease the process of finding, downloading, installing, updating and (if need be) uninstalling unsupported Plex plugins.

-Please note that the plugins available here-in are not supported by the Plex Media Server "Plex Online" store for a reason (possibly more than one reason).
+Please note that the plugins available here-in are not supported by the Plex Media Server "Plex Online" store for many reasons (possibly more than one reason).

 They may be unstable, unfinished, or provide access to content which may be offensive.

 If you are having trouble with any of the plugins available through this app, please go to the respective plugin's support thread.

 The authors of the Unsupported Appstore take no responsibility for the content/stability/suitability of the contained plugins and any complaints or requests for support in relation to specific plugins will be ignored.

 ## UAS